SevenShepherd/SevenShepherd.github.io/_posts/2023-04-28-limited-atonement.markdown

 The focal point of this article is a comparison between Limited and Unlimited Atonement; nonetheless, it is of utmost importance to accurately convey the Calvinistic perspective on free will.
 It has been observed that numerous individuals tend to misconstrue this notion.
 It is pertinent to note that the charts presented herein are derived from Sproul's authoritative work ["Chosen by God."](https://amzn.to/42w1i9y)

 > Every person who's ever been a Calvinist that I know of in history, has affirmed without reservation, that we are moral agents.
-We are volitional creatures that God has made; each one of us with a mind, with a heart, with affections, and with a will. &mdash; [Dr. R. C. Sproul (Ph.D., Whitefield)](https://youtu.be/kSgYJbXGb04?t=55), <span style="font-weight:bold;color:#3EA055;">5-point Orthodox Calvinist</span>.
+We are volitional creatures that God has made; each one of us with a mind, with a heart, with affections, and with a will. &mdash; [Dr. R. C. Sproul (Ph.D., Whitefield Theological Seminary)](https://youtu.be/kSgYJbXGb04?t=55), <span style="font-weight:bold;color:#3EA055;">5-point Orthodox Calvinist</span>.

 |Pre-Fall|Post-Fall|
 |:-:|:-:|